 Initiatives and programs under consideration.

 The NNEPRA team is committed to the sustained growth of the Amtrak Downeaster and is exploring innovative ways to improve mobility, advance safety, support a growing economy, and provide value for the people of Maine and Northern New England.
-Over the course of 2020, NEEPRA will focus on the following initiatives:
+Over the course of 2024, NNEPRA will focus on the following initiatives:

 Inbound Commuter Service

-Capacity improvements to improve reliability will soon be underway.
+Capacity improvements to improve reliability are underway.
 In March 2020, NNEPRA was awarded federal funding to complete the Wells Siding Project which not only adds track capacity, but supports a new morning inbound Downeaster train between Wells and Brunswick.
 This will give workers in Maine more car-free travel options for their commute.
-The Project is in the final stages of design, and is expected to be completed in 2023.
+The Project is in the final stages of design, and is expected to be completed in 2025.

 Portland Station Improvements